 National School for the Judiciary

-The school trains more than 4,000 judges and prosecutors as part of the ongoing training.
-The aim of this ongoing training is to follow legislative and judicial evolutions and the modernisation of the judicial institution.
-The ongoing training is a right for each professional magistrate, who can attend at least five days training each year.
-The ongoing programme proposes more than 500 different actions, which can be either training periods in some institutions or companies, or deepening seminars about professional practices.
+The school also trains more than 6,000 judges and prosecutors each year as part of its continuing education programme.
+The aim of this continuing education is to keep pace with legislative and judicial developments and the modernisation of the judicial institution.
+All professional judges and prosecutors are entitled to at least five days’ training a year.
+The current programme offers more than 600 continuing training courses a year, including sessions, courses in institutions or companies, seminars on professional practices, etc.

 Contact